MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 - When a Teams user attempts to access your app, the app uses the identity that's already validated by Teams.
 - The user sees only a consent dialog where they let your app use their Teams identity to obtain access permission for using your app.

 Teams gets the access token for the current user from Azure AD.
 This interaction with Azure AD is invisible to the user.
 After the user consents to the app, they can access and use the app.
-For this reason, Teams SSO is true SSO.
+For this reason, it is true SSO.
 In addition, the access token is pre-fetched to improve performance and load times.

-Next, let's see what happens at the backend during runtime to achieve true SSO user experience.
+Next, let's see what happens at the backend during runtime to achieve true SSO user experience within Teams.

 ## Obtaining access for app users at runtime

-Teams SSO authentication is achieved through a validation process that involves the tab app, Microsoft Teams, and Azure AD.
+You can achieve SSO in a tab by obtaining access token for the Teams user currently logged in.
+This process involves the tab app, Microsoft Teams, and Azure AD.
 During this interaction, the user must consent for use of their Teams identity to obtain access token.

 > [!NOTE]
 > Tabs are Teams-aware web pages.
 To enable SSO in a web page hosted inside a tab, add [Teams Javascript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true), and call `microsoftTeams.initialize()`.
 Once you've initialized Microsoft Teams, call `microsoftTeams.getAuthToken()`, which will get the access token for your app.

-The following image shows how the Teams SSO works when a Teams user attempts to access the tab app:
+The following image shows how the SSO works when a Teams user attempts to access the tab app:

 :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/teams-sso-run-time.png" alt-text="Tab single sign-on SSO diagram":::